 The BitCoin fever has reshaped the digital universe.
 Cryptocurrencies have become a planet-wide sensation.
-Mining crypto coins and get rich schemes are all over the news.
+Mining crypto coins and get rich schemes are all over even can be seen in a daily crypto news.
 People across the world, including business entities and even governments, cannot emphasize less about cryptocurrencies.
 A cryptocurrency is generally in the form of coin or a token.
 A token is like a coupon.
 Utility tokens are app coins that are given to the user.
 Users can use these tokens for purchasing products or services in the future.
 The process of mining creates coins and Tokens.
 This is all because of blockchain technology.
 That’s why blockchain application development companies are in demand right now.

 It is quite common to hear about new virtual currency launches.
 It is extremely easy to buy or sell digital currencies.
 Many platforms help users in doing it.
 As a matter of fact, there are online platforms where you can create your own cryptocurrency.
 A new virtual currency can be issued by a process called as Initial Coin Offering or ICO.
 Even You can create one too by launching an ICO.
 You don’t need to have a coding background, nor do you need to own BitCoins.
 There are some websites which can help you make your own virtual currency in $5 to $10.
 All you need is access to a blockchain network like the Ethereum network.